mike-isaakidis/Maya-Modelling-Tools/docs/Rename Tool/Breakdown.md

     This is a bug in Maya's architecture that causes batch renaming scripts to completely lock up the software.

+    The occurrence is dependant on how many times you rename your files, for normal use you probably wont notice the issue.

     ???
 Info "Hang Issue"

         <span style="color:rgb(25, 214, 110);">**What is Happening?**</span>: